 People who have a B.A. or equivalent degree and who wish to take courses for credit but who do not wish to enter a degree program may seek admission to Perkins as a nondegree student.
 The student must submit a completed application (available from the Office of Admissions and Financial Aid) along with official transcripts of all undergraduate and graduate academic work, two letters of reference and an explanation of the proposed plan of study indicating the courses desired.
 Admission as a nondegree student is for one year (two terms) only.
 A student desiring to continue beyond the one-year limit must formally ask the director of student services to continue beyond the two terms.
 Admission as a nondegree student does not guarantee, nor does it preclude, later admission to any degree program offered by Perkins.
 Nondegree students are not eligible for any form of financial assistance from the school.

-Students duly enrolled in other degree programs in Southern Methodist University may be permitted to register for Perkins courses upon the approval of their respective deans.
-They must have at least junior class status and an average grade of B. That student should contact the registrar for specific information about the process.
+Students enrolled in other degree programs at Southern Methodist University may be permitted to register for Perkins courses upon the approval of their respective deans.
+They must have at least junior class status and an average GPA of 3.000 or higher and should contact the registrar for specific information about the process.

-People desiring to audit a course must secure permission from the registrar and the course instructor, and the audit fee must be paid before completing registration.
+People desiring to audit a course must secure permission from the registrar and the course instructor, and must pay an audit fee before completing registration.